 - Easy to use and read with the LED display

 - Fully rugged and waterproof to withstand the harshest conditions

 - Angle compensation and Scan Mode for multiple reading types

 - Faster laser provides measurements in less than a second

 Our Verdict on the Ranger 1300

 The aim of it is, the Vortex Ranger 1300 unit is a smart tool with long range distances at your beck and call when you need it.
 The Ranger 1000 was an extremely popular rangefinder in its day and still is.
 Since the new 1300 is identical to its predecessor with a couple, new upgrades, it’s going to be an above par rangefinder for any application you require.

-However, if 1,300 yards is a little overkill for your hunting needs, then just stick with the Ranger 1000.
+However, if 1,300 yards is a little overkill for your hunting needs, then just stick with the Ranger 1000 (now discontinued).
 You’re not missing out on angle compensation, the rugged build, or its compact size.
 You’ve still got it all!